BrianHicks/elm-benchmark/README.md

 ## License

-Benchmark is licensed under a 3-Clause BSD License, located at [LICENSE](LICENSE).
+Benchmark is licensed under a 3-Clause BSD License.